superfeddy/React-UnitTesting/README.md

 - create a prod. image
 - push it to remote docker image repo

-## Docker stack setup
+## Start Docker stack with SonarQube

 ```shell
 docker-compose up
 ```
 ## SonarQube setup

 Create project called react and save the token for that project.
-You'll use the token in Jenkinsfile.
+You'll use the token in Jenkins secrets.

 ## Jenkins Setup